matthew-dappit/ai-chat-widget/README.md

 - `ai-chat:open` — When the chat opens
 - `ai-chat:close` — When the chat is closed

+### Assistant Link Rendering

+Assistant replies can include `knowledge_links` (array of objects).
+The widget:

+- sends the currently selected `language` (`"de"` or `"en"`) with each request so the backend can localize link metadata.
+- shows each returned link as a button; the button text prefers `display_name`/`name`/`label` from the payload, falling back to the URL if none is provided.
+- treats `https://www.robethood.net/kontakt` as a special case, rendering the label as `Kontaktiere Uns` (DE) or `Contact Us` (EN).
+- keeps the link icon on the left of every button and opens each link in a new tab.
+- collapses duplicate URLs (case-insensitive, including query/fragment) so users never see repeated entries.

 ## Persistence

 The widget stores chat state in `localStorage`: